Zipcar/postgis-boshrelease/README.md

  * postgres 11.1
  * postgres 11.2

+It will pick the version of postgres that was packaged by the postgres-release that you deploy alongside this release.
 Only one postgres version can be active at a time.

 It is currently tested against the following postgres-releases: